briggsprashar/sports_metric_analysis/Project.md

 ## Description

-This data-science/informatics-based Exploratory Data Analytics (EDA) project explores a sanitized collegaiate atheletes sample dataset of student athletes of a US-based NCAA Tier-1 University.
+This data-science/informatics-based Exploratory Data Analytics (EDA) project explores a sanitized collegiate athletes sample dataset of student athletes of a US-based NCAA Tier-1 University.
 The aim is to go through the entire EDA and federated analytics processes, creating remote database connections, and various methods and techniques to extract practically usable insight from the data about the use of athlete sports testing using various metrics and devices.
 Python and its various tools are majorly used to access, explore, clean, transform and parse data from a remote dataset.
 Various statistical techniques were used to meaning and insights from the datasets.
-This exploration was basedon a research question absed on a throught literature review.
+This exploration was based on a research question based on a thorough literature review.

 The project has been successful in doing the following in sports performance area:
 - Identifying and addressing gender equity gaps, especially the scarcity of sports research based on women players.
-- Exploring the whole dataset based with the aid of a logical framework that bridges vaious metrics and devices with well researched logic and body-of-work.
+- Exploring the whole dataset based with the aid of a logical framework that bridges various metrics and devices with well researched logic and body-of-work.
 - Standardizing thresholds across systems.
 - Building a foundation for multi-metric performance metrics that build on the likes of fatigue detection models and others.
-- Supporting consistent and reproducible athletic testing and monitoring in collegiate settings for both male and femalw athletes.
+- Supporting consistent and reproducible athletic testing and monitoring in collegiate settings for both male and female athletes.

 *Refer to `Part1_Framework.pdf` for details on framework.*